enckse/voidedtech.com/notebook/src/linux/alpine_rpi4.md

-Alpine Installation (Raspberry Pi 4)
+Alpine on a Raspberry Pi 4
 ===

 Assuming the boot media is created (sd card) then the following should,